tjvantoll/articles/biometric/article.md

 Connecting NativeScript apps to Kinvey is simple, especially if your apps come from NativeScript Playground (which, if you’ll recall, our login sample did), as Kinvey is already installed in Playground apps by default.

-Because of this, the only step you need to take to connect your NativeScript to your Kinvey instance is to add an **App Key** and **App Secret** in the appropriate place.
+Because of this, the only step you need to take to connect your NativeScript app to your Kinvey instance is to add an **App Key** and **App Secret** in the appropriate place.
 To do that, open your NativeScript app’s `app/package.json` file, and a new `"pluginsData"` key with the following contents.

 ```
 "pluginsData": {